aritrac/WebDeveloper/ReadMe.md

 _The Exercise13_DOM_Manipulation contains different ways to select a particular DOM element using the dom selector methods discussed_
 _in Section13_DOM_Manipulation_

-_the Exercise14_DOM_Manipulation contains a color changer application which makes use of DOM events learnt so far.
+_The Exercise14_DOM_Manipulation contains a color changer application which makes use of DOM events learnt so far.
 We also make a score keeper app using the same concepts.
 The original app made by the author is also available_

+_The Exercise15_RGBColor Game has been done as a part of RGBColorGame in my github repository.
+Please check that project_

+_The Exercise16_jQuery has the following examples_